 Learn how social groups and structures influence human behavior and identity.
-In the B.S. in Social Science program, you’ll examine concepts in sociology, economics, politics, psychology, media and cultural studies, while building skills in research, qualitative, and quantitative skills.
+In the B.S. in Social Science program, you’ll examine concepts in sociology, economics, politics, psychology, media and cultural studies, while building skills in qualitative and quantitative research.

 Degree Program Details